mjohndus/adminer/docs/upgrade.md

 - Plugin `AdminerTableStructure` (table-structure.php) was removed without a replacement.
 - Plugin `AdminerTableIndexesStructure` (table-indexes-structure.php) was removed without a replacement.
 - Plugin `AdminerEditTextarea` (edit-textarea.php) was removed without a replacement.
+- Plugin `AdminerEditCalendar` (edit-calendar.php) was removed without a replacement.
 - Plugin `AdminerDumpPhp` (dump-php.php) was removed without a replacement.
 - Plugin `AdminerDumpAlter` (dump-alter.php) was removed without a replacement.
 - Plugin `AdminerDumpDate` (dump-date.php) was removed.
 Datetime is part of the filename by default.